 This is the first step in making the wooden pencil holder.
 We had a hurricane that downed a few trees.
 I looked the branches over carefully before I let the boys have at it with the chainsaw and haul them off.
 I had a number of projects in mind for the future.
 I spied this one that made several of the pencil holders we gave as gifts.
 Remember that your wood needs time to dry out a bit before you drill into the middle.
 Drilling before the wood is dry will cause more cracks around your holes when it finally does try out.
 In our case, it was about a week we let the pieces dry out.

 My original thought was a spiral.
-The pencils would have an artistic flare as they rested in their holder.
+The pencils would have an artistic flair as they rested in their holder.
 It might have worked with fewer drilled holes.
 My spiral just looked like willy-nilly pencils sticking out of the branch.
 If you are going to use colored pencils, which we did, I suggest picking out the choice colors you want in your holder.
 That way you know precisely the number of holes to drill and can eliminate some if necessary before drilling.
 Grayson set the head of the pencil down and traced around it for a rough idea of hole size.

 My boys are 11 and 14.
-The are proficient at the drill all by themselves.
+They are proficient at the drill all by themselves.
 I am the one who needs supervision.
 We chose a drill bit about the size of the holes we traced.
 Grayson drilled all the holes necessary from the tracings he made earlier.
 This needs to be done on a smooth surface.
 We drilled on the floor of our deck.
-Putting pressure onto the drill is necessary to get down into the wood.
+Putting pressure on the drill is necessary to get down into the wood.

 After Grayson drilled the holes, we stuck the pencils in and it was like a wild color show.
 Each pencil stuck out in a different direction and some were preventing others from going in a hole.
 My observation was that Grayson was having so much fun drilling holes in the wooden pencil holder that none of them actually went straight down.
 Some with to the left and right.
 I remedied this problem by drilling back into each hole and testing with a pencil.
 This worked for most of the holes.
 You will note in our heading photo there are still a few than lean.